-Of course, we need to revisit all debts.
-But, on the basis of simple need, moneytruth.org is making the appeal for us Revisit Third World Debt.
+We, of course, need to revisit all debts.
+But, on the basis of simple need, moneytruth.org is making the appeal for us to Revisit Third World Debt.

 How central to the economics of the world today and what we call 'capitalism' is the above discussion?
 In my view, these are the fundamental relations of capitalism, the relations to money which define capitalism.
-Today, through our misunderstanding of money, the world is split between the uninformed many, the excludable, tribute-paying subjects before money, and the few, who enjoy the unearned privilege, power, income and opportunity derived from being on the other side of that relationship.
+Today, through our ignorance about money, the world is split between the excludable, tribute-paying subject many and the few who enjoy the unearned privilege, power, income and opportunity derived from being on the other side of that relationship.

-It's worth considering that this simple practice by elites, of passing themselves off as creditors, of passing banking off as a lending operation, rather than a credit accounting operation, is surely the very practice by which empires have been raised to reign over and extort populations for more than 5000 years.
-Through these actions, these elites (that 'Economic Hitman' John Perkins called a 'corporatocracy') really are stealing the rights and the sovereignty of everyone else on Earth.
+It's worth considering that this simple practice by elites, of passing themselves off as 'creditors', of passing banking off as a lending operation rather than a credit accounting operation, is surely the very practice by which empires have been raised to reign over and extort populations for more than 5000 years.
+Through these actions, these elites (that 'Economic Hitman' John Perkins called a 'corporatocracy') really are stealing the rights and status of everyone else on Earth.

 I'll temper myself here; as my friends Anthony Migchels of Real Currencies and Wayne Walton of mtn.hours.com remind me, any system [in which these relations to money prevail] would equally be a 'money power' operation; an operation run by elites for elites.
 And, of course, the last 5000 years of economic history has gone by many more names than just 'capitalism'.

 But there's really nothing new about capitalism, save perhaps the institutional settings in which these relations play out.
-These fundamental relations, these relations to money, surely trace their origins to the first banks and the first efforts to centralize money and debt more than 5000 years ago.
+These fundamental relations, these relations to money, surely trace their origins to the first banks, or the first efforts to exploit all debts for interest more than 5000 years ago.

 And it would have been just as criminal an enterprise then as it is now.
 We must think it ironic, but it is banking, as credit accounting, that is required for us to build inclusive economies and realize the full potential of money.
 Yet it is through banking that the relations of capitalism are largely expressed.